 This expression is the sum of the expected discounted annual consequences of a terrorist campaign against the U.S. homeland over a ten-year period.
-As noted earlier, Real ID is anticipated to bring about a reduction in the annual probability of a successful attack from $\Pi B - \Pi A$, and the security benefit of Real ID over the ten-year period is therefore $D^(\Pi B - \Pi A)^K$.
+As noted earlier, Real ID is anticipated to bring about a reduction in the annual probability of a successful attack from $\Pi B - \Pi A$, and the security benefit of Real ID over the ten-year period is therefore $D^(\Pi B - \Pi A)^K$.119 annual risk-reduction benefit of REAL ID.

-The variable D represents the annual consequences of a terrorist campaign against the U.S. over a ten-year period.
-DHS multiplies D by $[(\Pi B - \Pi A) \text{ times } K]$, which is the annual risk-reduction benefit of REAL ID.
 DHS then sets this equation equal to the direct cost of the REAL ID national ID system.
 By solving this equation, DHS hopes to find the marginal impact on security that the REAL ID system must have in order to break even.
-For "Real ID to break even with respect to cost and expected security benefits, it must be the case that $D^(\Pi B - \Pi A)^K = C$, or $\Pi B - \Pi A = C/(D^K)$."120 So, to break even, we need $[D^(\Pi B - \Pi A)^K]$ to be equal to C, meaning that how much REAL ID will save us in economic terms must be equal to the cost of the REAL ID system.
-Or, stated another way, it must be that $\Pi B - \Pi A$, probability of a successful terrorist attack without the REAL ID national identification system in place (B) minus the probability of a successful attack with REAL ID (ΠA), is equal to C, cost of REAL ID system, divided by [D, annual consequences of a terrorist campaign against the U.S. over a ten-year period, multiplied by K, cost to the United States of a successful terrorist attack].
+For "Real ID to break even with respect to cost and expected security

+The variable D represents the annual consequences of a terrorist campaign against the benefits, it must be the case that $D^(\prod B - \prod A)^K = C$, or $\prod B - \prod A = C/(D^K)$.3120 So, to break even, we need $[D^(\prod B - \prod A)^K]$ to be equal to C, meaning that how much REAL ID will save us in economic terms must be equal to the cost of the REAL ID system.
+Or, stated another way, it must be that $\prod B - \prod A$, probability of a successful terrorist attack without the REAL ID national identification system in place (B) minus the probability of a successful attack with REAL ID ($\prod A$), is equal to C, cost of REAL ID system, divided by [D, annual consequences of a terrorist campaign against the U.S. over a ten-year period, multiplied by K, cost to the United States of a successful terrorist attack].